 For birders, it’s always worth a call in to the tiny whitewashed cottage to see what birds have been spotted by the Rangers.
-A walk through the machair on a good track takes you to more west coast beaches and a rocky coast.I’ve seen a Snowy Owl once, tucked in beside a fence, slightly off course given its usual Arctic feeding grounds.
+A walk through the machair on a good track takes you to more west coast beaches and a rocky coast.I’ve seen a Snowy Owl once, tucked in beside a fence, slightly off course given its usual Arctic feeding and breeding grounds!
 Corncrakes are heard often here.

 Grimisay/Grimsay is actually a separate island but linked by causeways to North Uist and Benbecula.

 This island gives good access to North Uist’s wonderful and often inaccessible east coast – mile upon mile of sea lochs and islets.
 From Kallin habour , the Lady Anne boat trip runs in peak season, one of the best wildlife boat trips I’ve been on and stunningly beautiful too, weaving in and out of this unique landscape.
 Golden and Sea Eagles, Otters, Red and Black Throated Divers, Seals(of course) and swimming Red Deer – plus the chance -potentially – to see Orca or Dolphins.

 There is an excellent community centre in Grimsay which has significant local records/archive material on the island’s past inhabitants and its well known boat building heritage (the Stewart family of Scotvin.)
 We visited the fascinating Boatshed Trust in 2021 and admired the fine boats on display – so evocative.
 A family story – the young Stewart boys used to row across the bay in the hope of chatting up my mother on the occasions she was sent up to North Uist to help her grandfather (she used to love telling me this – there was great excitement when a ‘new’ lassie from Glasgow descended upon the island.)
 This happened in the late 1930s when she was 14 years old.